-Investment by mainstream agencies: Examples of key current programmes / projects Description For further information please Tel.
+Examples of key current programmes / projects Description For more information please Tel.
 01429 284482.
 Headland Development Trust.
 Operating from within the Headland area this charitable trust was formed in 2001 and provides a base for social and economic regeneration.
 The trust currently operates three projects: Community Initiatives Project, Culture and Leisure Project and Education and Learning Project through which an accredited Community Legal Learning Programme is being delivered across the North East.
 To date Headland Development Trust has also been successful through its Community Initiatives Programme in providing support and access to various volunteering and skills development opportunities and placing a number of volunteers into employment, while working in close partnership with Action Team for Jobs.
 The Headland Development Trust also invests heavily in young people aged between 11 to19 years within the locality via its Sigma Youth Project through delivering a wide range of high quality accredited training, courses and activities that assists the young people in their future.
 The Sigma Project places young people at its forefront ensuring all activities remain relevant.
 The Headland Development Trust will address unemployment throughout the Community Legal Learning Programme.
 This will be done by working within the remit of the Local Government agenda and also the Regional Economic Strategy with a view to lower unemployment.
 It is already working in line with the white paper on 21 st Century Skills in the sense that the Community Legal Learning Programme will develop its courses and support a route that develops skills and employability for life, that will primarily focus upon education and learning initiatives to promote greater social capacity.
-For further information please Tel.
+For more information please Tel.
 01429 420302.
-Activ8 Centre: Community Centre The Activ8 Centre aims to effect sustained improvement in the health and lifestyle of North Hartlepool Residents and provides a local and much used resource for the delivery of lifelong service delivery.
+Activ8 Centre: Community Centre.
+The Activ8 Centre aims to effect sustained improvement in the health and lifestyle of North Hartlepool Residents and provides a local and much used resource for the delivery of lifelong service delivery.
 For more information please Tel.
 01429 420302.

-Investment by mainstream agencies: Examples of key current programmes / projects Description Headland Future: Abbey Street Project.
-Headland Future is a major provider of developmental and recreational opportunities for young people aged 13 to 19 years of age in the Headland area.
+Investment by mainstream agencies: Description Headland Future is a major provider of developmental and recreational opportunities for young people aged 13 to 19 years of age in the Headland area.
 Serving some 500 young people last year through its Abbey Street Project (open four evenings a week), the Charity has ensured access to drop-in sessions on evenings and has offered a range of projects focussing on topics including, local history, the environment, art, design and much more.
 Physical and mental health are also catered for through the gym provision, emotional reliance and innovative walking projects.
 Young people shape the services offered and organise their own activities.
 Bi-monthly live music events (each attracting up to 120 young people) are organised by youth members and a Youth Management Team represents young people at senior level and ensures good discipline within the Abbey Street Centre.
 Community / Voluntary sector projects across the board are however continually facing difficulties in securing funding from diminishing pools of resources.
 For more information, or to volunteer, please Tel.
 01429 891444.
-West View Employment Action Centre.
 The West View Employment Action Centre was founded by the residents of West View to enable unemployed people living in the North Hartlepool Partnership area to access help and guidance in their search for employment, training, education and voluntary work.
 To help residents the West View Employment Action Centre offers: CV compilation and copies, Help to complete application forms, Theory driving and LGV test practice, Basic computer skills, Internet search for employment, Fax, telephone, photocopying facilities, Stamps and envelopes, Current vacancies displayed, Various fork lift course referrals, Scats certificate referrals.
-The centre also works with Hartlepool Working Solutions and Hartlepool Action Team for Jobs to ensure courses provided are